chouseknecht/elk-stack-container/README.md

     create_example: true
 ```

-To run the application, build the Docker images for the app, then run containers based on those built images by executing the following commands:
+To run the application, build the Docker images for the app, then run the app using the newly built images.
+It's as simple as executing the following commands:

 ```
 # Set the working directory to your project root